jayantsingh123/IMDB_Movie_Analysis/movie_analysis.md

 We observe that ```Shahrukh``` and ```Katrina``` lead the chart way ahead of other leading actors.
 Next, it will be interesting to see language distribution across top 10 countries.

 ### Language Distribution Across Countries

 We need to know the popularity of language in a given country.
 The focus will be on the top 10 countries, with highest number of movies.
 We plan to do the grouping on two variables; ```country``` and ```language```.

-Next, we get a bar chart to get the number of movies in a particular language, faceted  by country.

 ```
 ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.